roytang/blog/content/post/2021/04/discworld-city-watch/index.md

   title: "Men at Arms by Terry Pratchett"
 tags:
 - books
 title: 'Book Reviews: Guards!
-Guards! and Men at Arms'
+Guards! and Men at Arms by Terry Pratchett'
 ---

 So after reading [Neuromancer](/2021/03/neuromancer/) last month, I was looking for a bit of lighter fare, so I decided to work on some Discworld books and started with the first book of the City Watch subseries, *Guards!
 Guards!*.
 I was already quite a bit in when I was like "why does all of this seem so familiar?
 Are Discworld books really so same-y that it feels like I've read this before?"
 The good news is that it wasn't true, Discworld books aren't super-samey; I have read it before, [way back in 2016](/2016/12/805050532834353152/) in fact.
 And I also found out that I had [done this in 2016 with another Discworld book as well](/2016/08/equal-rites/)!
 Ok, so I guess that means they are a bit same-y, but on the other hand I am getting better at retention because I actually recognized it this time.